 Serving members of the Armed Forces and the Territorial Army are entitled to a discount on using leisure centres in Denbighshire.
-For a discounted set fee, you can use fitness suites and pay on a month-by-month basis, with no commitment required.
+For a discounted set fee, you can use fitness suites and pay on a month by month non-committal contract.
 You will need to provide a payslip, a forces ID card or written proof of employment to claim your discount.

 Find out more about leisure facilities in the leisure section.

 Armed Forces Free Swimming Scheme